Steve668/JavaViCare/README.md

     Limit 1: 120 calls for a time window of 10 minutes Limit 2: 1450 calls for a time window of 24 hours

-The default scan_interval of 60 seconds will work within these limits.
-Note however that any additional requests to the API, e.g., by setting the temperature via the integration but also by interacting with the ViCare app also counts into those limits.
-It is therefore advised to adjust the scan_interval to your usage scenario.

 Source: https://www.home-assistant.io/integrations/vicare/

 ## Credit